Top

 Your Strive Physiotherapist can help to treat both the direct causes of your pain, as well as contributing factors to why it developed in the first place.
 Your physiotherapist will employ manual therapies such as massage to the muscles of your calf and joint mobilizations to the bones in the foot and ankle, and potentially modalities such as Shockwave therapy.

 You will be given a tailored exercise program to help strengthen the muscles contributing to your symptoms and get you back to your regular activity.
-Your Strive Physiotherapist will help you determine how much you find the right balance of challenging the Achilles tendon with work to promote healing without overdoing it.
+Your Strive Physiotherapist will help you find the right balance of challenging the Achilles tendon with work to promote healing without overdoing it.
 If your pain is due to a running injury, a gait analysis can be done and advice given on technique, training errors and footwear can be provided.

 How Can A Pedorthist Help My Achilles Tendinopathy?